-What is a Car Chassis? its Diagram And Parts
+What is a Car Chassis? its Number, Diagram And Parts

 What is a Car Chassis?

-A car chassis is a load-bearing structure that supports the load of a vehicle.
+A car chassis is a load-bearing structure that supports the vehicle’s weight.
 In other words, the term “chassis” should be used to describe the portion of a car’s structure that carries weight.

 Diagram Of A Car Chassis